 Hilary joined Watsi on November 21st, 2015.
 Four years ago, Hilary became the 2431st member to automatically support a new Watsi patient every month.
 Since then, 3,523 more people have become monthly donors!
-Hilary's most recent donation supported Sarorn, a mother-of-five from Cambodia, to fund a mastoidectomy ear surgery.
+Hilary's most recent donation supported Kausali, an eight-month-old girl from Tanzania, to fund surgery to treat her hydrocephalus.

 Hilary has funded healthcare for 52 patients in 10 countries.